Kaniehtiio Horn: Early life

 Horn was born in Ottawa and grew up in Ottawa and on the Kahnawake Mohawk reserve outside of Montreal.
-Her mother, Kahn-Tineta Horn, is a Mohawk former model and a political activist for the Kahnawake First Nation.
+Her mother, Kahentinetha, also known as Kahn-Tineta Horn, is a Mohawk former model and a political activist for the Kahnawake First Nation.
 Her father, who is of German and Scottish descent, is a lawyer.
 Horn, her mother and her older half-sister Waneek (co-captain of the Canadian women's water polo team at the 2000 Sydney Olympics and later a broadcaster) were notable participants in the 1990 Oka Crisis.
 Waneek was stabbed in the chest by a soldier wielding a bayonet while holding Horn, who was then aged four; a photograph of the incident, published on the front page of newspapers, symbolized the standoff between Mohawks and the Canadian government.

 Horn decided to be an actress at a young age, but concentrated on swimming and water polo as a teenager.
 She graduated from Dawson College in 2005 for theatre arts, and appeared in a number of short films.